lelou6666/nimbus-docs/phantom/buildingadecisionengine.rst

             self.connection.host = host

-If you are comfortable with Python, this should be fairly familliar to you.
+If you are comfortable with Python, this should be fairly familiar to you.
 We import a few modules that we will use in creating our decision engine.
 Next, we create a class called "MyPhantomDecisionEngine", and initialize a few variables that we will use later.
 You must set EC2_ACCESS_KEY, EC2_SECRET_KEY, and